alonr619/Better-Blocker/README.md

 Click the extension icon to open settings:
 - Add domains to completely block
-- Set up path-specific exceptions (JSON format)
+- Set up path-specific exceptions
 - Customize the block message

-That's it!
-The extension will automatically block sites based on your settings.